Lap Swim Etiquette: Learn the Unspoken Rules of the Pool

 We've prepared a guide on how to share the lane with other swimmers peacefully.

-- If you’re using your own equipment, keep them within reach.
-Try to leave room for others to enter and exit the lane.
+- If you’re using your own equipment, keep them within reach in a neat pile.
+Leave room for others to enter and exit the lane.

-- If you’re borrowing equipment, make sure to treat it with respect and return it when you’re done.
+- If you’re borrowing equipment, make sure to treat it with respect and return it at the end of your workout.

 - Stay on one side of the lane rope to prevent collisions.